About this Property

 - Approximately 1000 square feet

-Savor this cavernous condo on the first floor, overlooking the pool.
+Savor this roomy condo on the first floor, overlooking the pool.
 Close to the Ocean, walk to many eateries and stores, use the jetted tub and relax after your appealing day….Can’t get any better!.

 About the Area